Environmental Initiatives

 Solar Heat Collecting System

-Apart from the solar power generation system, the roofs of the halls are also equipped with evacuated glass tube type solar thermal collectors.
-Water heated using solar heat is supplied to restrooms and showers in the buildings as well as restaurant kitchens.
+Apart from the solar power generation system, the hall roofs are also equipped with evacuated glass tube solar thermal collectors.
+Water that has been heated using solar heat is supplied to restrooms and showers in the buildings, as well as to restaurant kitchens.

-The area of the heat collector is about 400 ㎡ and the temperature is 85℃.
+The heat collecting system is about 400 square meters and temperature is 85℃.

 The heat collected is sufficient to heat water in about 500 bathtubs to a temperature of 40℃.